apache/pekko/docs/src/main/paradox/persistence-schema-evolution.md

 ![persistent-message-envelope.png](./images/persistent-message-envelope.png)

-Akka Persistence provided serializers wrap the user payload in an envelope containing all persistence-relevant information.
+Pekko Persistence provided serializers wrap the user payload in an envelope containing all persistence-relevant information.
 **If the Journal uses provided Protobuf serializers for the wrapper types (e.g. PersistentRepr), then the payload will be serialized using the user configured serializer, and if none is provided explicitly, Java serialization will be used for it.**